-The Cranial Cruciate Ligament (CCL) is a ligament that is in the dog and cat’s knee.
-It runs from the femur (thigh bone) to the tibia (shin bone).
-In human it is called the Anterior Cruciate Ligament or ACL.
+Cranial cruciate ligament (CCL) injury is very common in dogs, but rare in cats.
+This ligament is in the dog and cat’s knee and it runs from the femur (thigh bone) to the tibia (shin bone).
+In humans it is called the Anterior Cruciate Ligament or ACL.
 The ligament is one of the main forward-backward stabilisers in the knee.
 This means in essence that the CCL stops the tibia moving forwards relative to the femur, almost causing the femur to fall of the back of the tibia.

-Cranial Cruciate Ligament injury is very common in dogs, but rare in cats.
-Most CCL’s are injured due to slow degeneration in the ligament.
-This weakens the fibers in the ligament over time, finally often resulting in complete failure.
+Most CCLs are injured due to slow degeneration in the ligament.
+Fibres in the ligament weaken over time, often resulting in complete failure.
 To date we do not know exactly what causes the weakening.
 Some evidence suggests genetic factors, although obesity, individual developmental conformation, hormone changes and inflammation of the knee joint may all play a contributing role.
 Whatever the cause, the final result is the same: a weakened ligament that is snapped with the slightest tension – even just a normal step.

 Most dogs show limping or lameness.
-This limping can be in many forms, from occasional limping (this is often as the ligament is weakens, stretches and partly frays) to limping so badly that the dog does not even want to place the foot on the ground at all (often just after it snaps completely).
+This limping can be in many forms, from occasional limping (this is often as the ligament is weakened, stretches and partly frays) to limping so badly that the dog does not even want to place the foot on the ground at all (often just after it snaps completely).
 But any limping to any degree in the back legs could be associated with injury of the CCL.

-How is Cranial Cruciate Ligament Disease diagnosed?
+How is CCL disease diagnosed?

-Ligament Replacement Surgery
+2. Ligament Replacement Surgery

 There are quite a few ligament replacement techniques and they have been used for many years.
 At Cottage Vet we use what is called an Extracapsular Nylon Imbrication technique.
 A nylon band is placed from the femur to the tibia, in order to stabilise the knee joint.

-Tibial Tuberosity Advancement
+4. Tibial Tuberosity Advancement

 The MMP uses a wedge-shaped pure titanium implant called OrthoFoam.
 This allows for accurate advancement and rigid fixation, with quick ingrowth of new bone.
 The advantages of the MMP is that is allows for the quickest recovery of all surgical procedures (generally just 4 weeks) and is naturally resistant to infection.
 It is one of the best procedures to consider for big and athletic dogs but can be done in any size dog.
-Most dogs can return to full athletic function – which means they can run and jump and play as much as they want.
+Most dogs can return to full athletic function, which means they can run and jump and play as much as they want.

-Tibial Plateau Levelling Osteotomy (TPLO)
+4. Tibial Plateau Levelling Osteotomy (TPLO)

 During this procedure the tibia is completely transected with a circular cut.
 The top of the tibia is levelled and fixed in a place with a plate.
 Thus, the femur is “balanced” on the tibia and the CCL is not longer needed.
 It is also indicated in large dogs but is often very costly and recovery can take longer than a TTA/MMP.

-MMP vs TPLO
+5. MMP vs TPLO

 There is considerable debate amongst academics which of the two procedures are better.
-Multiple studies have tried to see if one procedure is superior to the other.
-And to be honest – the jury is still out.
+Multiple studies have tried to see if one procedure is superior to the other, and to be honest – the jury is still out.
 Some studies have found some differences both ways, but the result remains the same.
 Both procedures work, both procedures result in clinical improvement and both procedures have pros and cons.
 There is not a single procedure that is right for all patients in all situations.
 So careful consideration and consultation with your veterinary surgeon is important to see which procedure is right for you and your pet.